These easy sausage and egg breakfast sandwiches are great to meal-prep ahead and keep in the freezer for busy weekday mornings.

 - Salt and pepper.

 - Assembly time: Slice the English muffins in half and toast in a hot pan, cut-size down, until golden brown.
+You could toast them in a toaster too if you prefer.
 Add the cooked sausage patties, a round of egg and a slice of cheese.
 A few dashes of hot sauce would be delicious too.
 Wrap the sandwiches first in baking/parchment paper and then in foil before freezing in a freezer-proof container.

 - How can I customize these further?
 The egg part of the breakfast sandwich is so customizable.
 To make a healthy breakfast sandwich you could add any sauteed veg at this point (peppers, spinach, onions and mushrooms all come to mind).
 You could also add herbs or spices to change the flavor up a little.

 Remove the foil, place on a plate and re-heat in the microwave from frozen in the parchment paper.
 Alternatively you can heat the frozen sandwich in the foil at 200°C/400°F for 20-30 minutes until hot throughout.

 - Healthy blueberry muffins

 - Bacon, egg and creamed spinach breakfast toast

 For the breakfast sausage patties

 - 250 g ground pork / pork mince